YunoHost-Apps/uptime-kuma_ynh/doc/ADMIN.md

 - This app needs a manual post-install
 - We could pre-configure mail notifications with YunoHost mail server as an improvement.
-See comments in file to try to do it with Curl and WebSockets or Sqlite.
+See comments in file to try to do it with cURL and WebSockets or Sqlite.